Ocean Carbon & Biogeochemistry

 Overview

-The OCB Program and the activities that it supports provide a safe, productive, and welcoming environment for all participants.
-OCB welcomes a diversity of views and opinions.
+The OCB Program and the activities that it supports aim to provide a productive environment for all participants.
 Participants are encouraged to respectfully express their viewpoints, with consideration of time and space for other participants to do the same.
 The OCB Program Code of Conduct, which is guided by the AGU Meetings Code of Conduct, applies to all participants, staff, and support personnel of OCB-sponsored activities, as well as recipients of OCB support to participate in other meetings and activities.

 Report Incident

-You can email (ocb_news@whoi.edu - this email goes to the three project office staff members Heather, Mai, and Mary only) or speak directly to an OCB staff member ANY TIME if you experience or witness any form of misconduct, including harassment, bullying, and/or other behaviors or comments that violate OCB's Code of Conduct.
+You can email (ocb_news@whoi.edu - this email goes to the three project office staff members Heather, Mai, and Mary only) or speak directly to an OCB staff member ANY TIME about behaviors or comments that violate OCB's Code of Conduct.

 Expected behavior